star-333/clockwork/README.md

 $ pip install .
 ```

+> Once installed, clockwork can only be run in the source code's directory for some reason.
+I'll look into it but for now it's kind of broken

 Sorry it's a little iffy right now, I'm still learning how to use setuptools...
 I will try to find a way to install it without having to clone the source code in the future.

 ## Usage